 This course builds on the competencies learned in RNSG 2363.
 Specific learning objectives guide the student's integrated clinical experiences, focusing on application of concepts and skills learned in RNSG 2138 and 2539.
-Clinical observational rotations through ICU and ED, gives the student an opportunity to observe the application of integrated patient care management.
 Healthcare Facility, clinical transition practicum, will provide the student with safe patient care practice to meet course objectives.
 The clinical transition practicum allows the student to integrate technical skills, nursing concepts, and basic workplace competencies learned throughout the program in the integrated management of patients.